sylvainv/sylvainv.github.io/content/publication/postgresql-replication-backup.md

 authors = []
 publication_types = ["0"]
 publication = "Article on www.medium.com"
-abstract = "In this article I will introduce you with a solution for:

-Performing back up that will allow Point-In-Time Recovery using barman.
-Create a hot standby database server that is ready for use in case your main PostgreSQL server fails, using repmgr.
+abstract = "In this article I will introduce you with a solution for performing back up that will allow Point-In-Time Recovery using barman, and create a hot standby database server that is ready for use in case your main PostgreSQL server fails, using repmgr." abstract_short = "PostgreSQL PTIR and backup tutorial" image_preview = "" selected = false
-"
-abstract_short = "PostgreSQL PTIR and backup tutorial" image_preview = ""
-selected = false